dtr-org/unit-e/README.md

 system secured and how should influence the emission rate.
 * We're opening our code repository to the blockchain and open-source community.
 We aspire to develop a community of active participants.

+## Currency emission

+The current emission rate is fixed over time and isn't meant to be definitive, as we are still exploring the emission model from the economics & security perspectives, which goes side by side with the consensus protocol that is going to be further developed.

+We plan to explore models with dynamic emission rate, where the network pays for the security it needs.
+In PoS consensus, taking into account the number of tokens being deposited/staked seems like the right direction.

+As was also [researched](https://arxiv.org/pdf/1809.07468.pdf), time-based emission, starting very high and decreasing over the years (in Bitcoin halving every four years), isn't securing the protocol efficiently nor is it fair in terms of compounding and the future currency distribution.

 ## Running from source